Empower Your Practice

 #3.
 Use a narrative format

-When filling out the main sections of a note, use a descriptive format to describe your findings.
+When filling in the main sections of a note, use a descriptive format to describe your findings.
 Tell a chronological story explaining the patient's experiences and what happens during the appointment.
 The narrative format helps to link each note to a comprehensive story about the patient's recovery through occupational therapy.

 #4.
 Focus on the facts